 We deliver statutory Health education through our PSHE curriculum.
 Health Education aims to teach pupils about physical and mental wellbeing and give pupils the information that they need to make good decisions about their own health and wellbeing.
-It should enable them to recognise what is normal and what is an issue
+It should enable them to recognise what is normal and what is an issue with regard to themselves and others; pupils will be taught how to seek support as early as possible and from a safe and trusted source.
+By the end of primary school, pupils will have been taught content on:

 - Mental wellbeing

 - Internet safety and harms

 - Physical health and fitness

 - Healthy eating

 - Facts and risks associated with drugs, alcohol and tobacco

 - Health prevention

 - Basic first aid

-- Changing adolescent body\
+- Changing adolescent body

-\The changing adolescent body and puberty education is part of the statutory Health Education curriculum and is mandatory for all pupils.
+The changing adolescent body and puberty education is part of the statutory Health Education curriculum and is mandatory for all pupils.
 We teach the correct scientific names of all body parts from reception.
-A list of key vocabulary can be found in Appendix 4 with additional information in Appendix 3.
-Introducing the scientific names of genitalia is recommended by the NSPCC, the PSHE Association and is recognised as good practice, supporting the safeguarding of pupils.
+A list of key vocabulary can be found in Appendix 5.
+Introducing the scientific names of genitalia is recommended by the NSPCC, the PSHE Association and is recognised good practice, supporting the safeguarding of pupils.